For women in leadership, breaking unwritten rules is part of the process

 As Stacey Abrams once noted, gaining power means you can be the “last” woman to deal with political, racist, or sexist nonsense.
 When EMILY’s List awarded Stacey our first- ever Gabrielle Giffords Rising Star Award in 2014, Stacey said: “I am tired of being first.
 I want to be last. . . .
 And the first to say thank you.”

-Adapted from: RUN TO WIN: Lessons in Leadership for Women Changing the Worldby Stephanie Schriock, President of EMILY’s List, with Christina Reynolds.
+Adapted from: RUN TO WIN: Lessons in Leadership for Women Changing the World by Stephanie Schriock, President of EMILY’s List, with Christina Reynolds.
 Copyright © 2021 by Stephanie Schriock.
-Published by arrangement with Dutton an imprint of Penguin Publishing Group/Random House/The Knopf Doubleday Group/The Crown Publishing Group, a division of Penguin Random House LLC.
+Published by arrangement with Dutton an imprint of Penguin Publishing Group, a division of Penguin Random House LLC

 Stephanie Schriock, a native of the copper-mining town of Butte, Montana, has been working to get Democrats elected for 25 years.
 Since Schriock became president of EMILY’s List in 2010, she has overseen a decade of phenomenal growth in the organization, raising hundreds of millions of dollars, helping elect record numbers of women to the House and Senate, and recruiting and training hundreds more.
 EMILY’s List is now nearly five million members strong.